What if I can’t make my hearing date and want to reschedule?

 Any property owner or affected party who disagrees with the assessed value of his/her property may file an application.
 Although not required, a property owner may authorize an attorney, family member or professional tax agent to file on his/her behalf.

-When do I have to file an Application for Changed Assessment?
+When do I have to file an Assessment Appeal Application?

-Do I have to file an Application for Changed Assessment every year?
+Do I have to file an Assessment Appeal Application every year?

 Possibly.
 If the Assessor or the Assessment Appeals Board makes a reduction to the assessed value as a result of a decline in market value, this is a temporary reduction.
 The property must be reviewed each year by the Assessor until the current market value is equal to the original factored base value (original assessment plus an annual inflation factor).
 Therefore, you must review your value each year to assess your need to file.

-What information do I include on my Application for Changed Assessment?
+What information do I include on my Assessment Appeal Application?

 All questions on the application must be answered.
 Read the information carefully.
 You may attach 8.5 x 11” supporting documents to your application.

-What kind of evidence should I provide with my Application for Changed Assessment or during my hearing?
+What kind of evidence should I provide with my Assessment Appeal Application or during my hearing?

 The best evidence for residential appeals is 3 comparable property sales referred to as comps.
 For other types of properties, the sales, income or cost approaches may be considered.
 You must bring 7 copies of all information you wish to present at the hearing.
 To support your opinion of value, comparable sales must be as near in time as possible to the date of valuation or event date of your property.
 In addition, by California law, Assessment Appeals Boards cannot consider sales occurring more than 90 days after the event date or the annual lien date, January 1.
 For example, if your purchase (event) date is October 31, evidence of comparable sales after January 31 will not qualify as evidence to support your opinion of value.

-Where do I file my Application for Changed Assessment?
+Where do I file my Assessment Appeal Application?

-Applications must be filed on a State Board of Equalization-approved form which is available online: www.yolocounty.org (go to: Community > Assessment Appeals) or in the Clerk of the Board’s office (625 Court Street, Room 204, Woodland).
+Applications must be filed on a State Board of Equalization-approved form which is available here or online: www.yolocounty.org (go to: Community > Assessment Appeals) or in the Clerk of the Board’s office (625 Court Street, Room 204, Woodland).
+Applications must be submitted by mail or in person, as we cannot accept faxed or scanned applications.

 When will my Assessment Appeals hearing be scheduled?